Levitator1/cross-gcc/README.md

 in the local tree, then it is relinked to that file (instead of its absolute location from the remote system), and it is made relative so that the tree can be moved around without breaking the links.
 So, for example,

-	/usr/lib/libwhatever.so -> /usr/lib/whatever.6.so (broken)
+	/home/you/arm-sysroot/usr/lib/libwhatever.so -> /usr/lib/whatever.6.so (broken link or wrong file)
 		becomes
-	/usr/lib/libwhatever.so -> whatever.6.so (valid)
+	/home/you/arm_sysroot/usr/lib/libwhatever.so -> whatever.6.so (valid)

 # Step 6: build gcc